-The exam in this course is a standard closed-book a 3-hour written examination, comprising five compulsory questions.
+Final examination will be a standard closed-book 3-hour written examination, comprising five compulsory questions.
 University approved calculators are allowed.
 The examination tests analytical and critical thinking and general understanding of the course material in a controlled fashion.
-Questions may be drawn from any aspect of the course (including laboratory), unless specifically indicated otherwise by the lecturer.
-Marks will be assigned according to the correctness of the responses.
-Please note that you must pass the final exam in order to pass the course.
+You must pass the final exam in order to pass the course.